The demo code mentioned below has been updated to

 Necessary and unnecessary precautions

-You may be wondering why the registration protocol described above includes a proof of possession of the private key by the browser as the public key is registered with the server.
-This is not necessary in theory, but is very much necessary as a best practice.
+You may be wondering why the registration protocol described above includes signing a challenge with the private key corresponding to the public key being registered.
+This is necessary for two reasons.

 On the other hand, it is unnecessary to protect the two-party cryptogaphic authentication method described above against a man-in-the-middle attack akin to the mafia fraud attack or the chess grandmaster problem (see Desmedt Y., Goutier C., Bengio S., Special Uses and Abuses of the Fiat-Shamir Passport Protocol, Crypto 1987, Section 3.2.2, and Bruce Schneier, Applied Cryptography, 1996, Section 5.2).
 Such man-in-the-middle attacks are often described in the context of zero-knowledge proofs of identity, but can also be mounted against authentication with a third-party cryptographic credential, such as an X.509 certificate and its associated private key.
 In the latter case, the attacker authenticates to a service provider by enticing the victim to authenticate to the attacker and relaying messages to the service provider: the victim sends its certificate to the attacker, who forwards it to the service provider; the service provider replies with a challenge, that the attacker forwards to the victim; the victim signs the challenge with the private key and sends the signature to the attacker, who forwards it to the service provider.